alanboy/stuff/blog/_posts/2019-06-11-remote-work.markdown

 Joel used a motor analogy to describe two types of works.
-Some people have a self-winding internal motor?—?if you leave them alone for two weeks even with no instruction, they will do two weeks worth of work.
-Other people have motors that need to be wound every day?—?they really benefit from having a daily touchpoint.
+Some people have a self-winding internal motor?Â—?if you leave them alone for two weeks even with no instruction, they will do two weeks worth of work.
+Other people have motors that need to be wound every day?Â—?they really benefit from having a daily touchpoint.
 Both types of workers can be effective, as long as you know what type you are dealing with and work with them appropriately.